 Does this financial product have a sustainable investment objective?
-It will make a minimum of It promotes Environmental/Social (E/S) sustainable investments with characteristics and while it does not have an environmental objective: % as its objective a sustainable investment, it will have a minimum proportion of 50% in economic activities that qualify of sustainable investments as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify in economic activities that do as environmentally sustainable under not qualify as environmentally the EU Taxonomy sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will sustainable investments with not make any sustainable investments a social objective: %
+It will make a minimum of It promotes Environmental/Social sustainable investments with (E/S) characteristics and while an environmental objective: % it does not have as its objective a sustainable investment, it will have a minimum proportion The EU Taxonomy of 50% of sustainable investments is a classification in economic activities that with an environmental objective qualify as environmentally in economic activities that qualify sustainable under the EU as environmentally sustainable Taxonomy under the EU Taxonomy in economic activities that do with an environmental objective not qualify as environmentally in economic activities that sustainable under the EU do not qualify as environmentally Taxonomy sustainable under the EU Taxonomy Sustainable investments with It will make a minimum of with a social objective an environmental sustainable investments with objective might a social objective: % It promotes E/S characteristics, be aligned with but will not make any the Taxonomy or not.